 Mexican Folk Art is admired and collected world wide.
 It never ceases to surprise the wide variety of Folk Art expressions in Mexico.
 They go from simple day to day utensils made by hand to sophisticated contemporary art.

-Mexicans are artists by nature.
-The whole world recognizes them for their masterpieces such as the wonderful pre-Columbian pieces, Colonial art, the art of Frida Kahlo or the exceptional murals of Diego Rivera, David Alfaro Siqueiros and José Clemente Orozco.
+Mexicans are known for their artistic talent, as demonstrated by the world-renowned pre-Columbian pieces, Colonial art, the works of Frida Kahlo, and the stunning murals of Diego Rivera, David Alfaro Siqueiros, and José Clemente Orozco.

 The talented Mexican artisans transform the materials that nature offers them, into objects for daily use with exceptional beauty.